 ASB Visa credit and Debit cards are great when you are travelling.
 You can access money and pay for goods or services at millions of locations around the world; especially handy for purchases if you are short of cash and accessing an ATM isn't easy.
 Fees apply to these transactions.

-Travel insurance is important when you’re travelling overseas.
+Travel insurance is important when you're travelling overseas.
 The cost of unexpected events, such as lost luggage and medical emergencies, can be very high in some countries.
 If you have an ASB Visa Platinum card or an ASB Visa Gold card, you can get access to overseas travel insurance per return trip.
 You need to activate the travel insurance by paying for at least 50% of your overseas return travel tickets using your ASB Gold or ASB Visa Platinum credit card.
 There are also other ways to activate this cover.
 Find out more about how to activate credit card travel insurance and further details about this cover.

 Your ASB Visa credit or debit card are a great way to pay for your online shopping.
 You may never need to visit a store if you don’t want to.
 Visa credit and debit cards provide convenient ways to pay, particularly if you set up Visa Checkout and the merchant you are buying from has this available.
 It’s a secure way to pay online.